thash/asana/README.md

     Choose one out of them: _

 Select one workspace.
 Configurations are saved in `~/.asana.yml`.

     $ cat ~/.asana.yml

-    api_key: 1xxxxxxx.xxxxxxxxxxxxxxxxxxxxxug
+    personal_access_token: 0/xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
     workspace: 4444444444444